 1. It solves a problem for a paying customer.

-2. It has the right combination of people, equipment, expertise and partnerships to deliver on its promises.
+2. It has the right combination of people, equipment, expertise and partnerships.

-3. It is financially sustainable, and continually generates a surplus.
+3. It is financially sustainable, and consistently generates a surplus.

 These three factors are drawn from IDEO’s framework The Three Lenses of Innovation, which describes them as Desirability, Feasibility and Viability.
 You can read more about them here.